 A workplace injury just occurred.
-The supervisor and injured worker called the SFM Work Injury Hotline and the injured worker received appropriate care.
+The injured worker received appropriate medical care.
 What do you do next?

 You’ll demonstrate your commitment to a safe work environment while avoiding injuries and unnecessary financial costs.

 Make a plan

 To be ready to act when the time comes, you’ll need a post-accident analysis plan.
 These four steps will help you create a blueprint for investigating that you can initiate immediately following an incident:

 The right investigator may be the supervisor, who knows the employees involved and the job functions.
 Investigations could also be led by members of your safety committee, management, safety personnel or a third party.

 - The purpose of investigating incidents.
 Make it clear the goal is to identify causes and make corrections, not to place blame.

 - Who will initiate and conduct each investigation, who will review the findings and who will implement corrective action.

 - What types of incidents must be investigated.
 You may decide to investigate all medically treated incidents, or near misses that could have resulted in severe injuries.
 Many companies with the best loss prevention track records have policies to investigate all incidents.

 - When, where and how to investigate for timely and thorough results.